websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/advanced-web-content-api.md

 1. Click *Save*.

-Create a second Web Content Template without the Structure's `image` field,
+Create a second Web Content Template without the Structure's `image` field:

 1. Under the Templates tab, click the *Actions* button (![Actions](../../../images/icon-actions.png)) and select *Copy*.

    ![Copy the first Template using the *Actions* menu.](./advanced-web-content-api/images/10.png)

-1. Update the Template's name to "Goo" and click *Copy*.
+1. Update the Template's name to _Goo_ and click *Copy*.

    ![Update the Template's name to "Goo".](./advanced-web-content-api/images/09.png)

-1. Under the Templates tab, click the new Goo template.
+1. Under the Templates tab, click the new _Goo_ template.
 1. In the Template editor, remove the image information `<#if (ImageReference.getData())></#if>` from the FreeMarker script.

    ![Remove the image information from the Template.](./advanced-web-content-api/images/11.gif)

 1. Click *Save*.

- For more information, read [Creating Web Content Templates](../web-content-templates/creating-web-content-templates.md)
+ For more information, see [Creating Web Content Templates](../web-content-templates/creating-web-content-templates.md).

 ## Get the Web Content Structure Id

-To return all the existing Site Structures, use the `ContentStructures_GET_FromSite.sh` script.
+To return all existing Site Structures, use the `ContentStructures_GET_FromSite.sh` script.
 This script uses the `ContentStructure` service with a `GET` HTTP method and the [Site Id](#identify-the-site-id) parameter.

 | Method | Service | Endpoint |
 | --- | --- | --- |